This Seville travel guide will introduce you to everything you need to know to eat well, save money, and see the sights Seville provides!

 Hang out in Alameda

 The best nightlife spot in Seville is in and around the Alameda de Hercules.
 The large, open-air Plaza attracts many students and creative artists who relax here, drinking, playing music, and enjoying tapas, bars, and outdoor seating that line the mall.
-Many of the restaurants and bars in the area offer live music and great deals on food & drinks too.
+Many of the restaurants and bars in the area offer live music and great deals on food and drinks, too.

 ©beaire.com